IFLScience on MSN

 Detail of the cover of the October 2013 issue of SciArt in America, showing the “Observe” exhibition at Williamson Gallery in Pasadena (photograph by Steven A. Heller/Art Center College of Design) ...

 Astrophysicist and artist Ed Belbruno explains how art helps scientists communicate their work to the public and even discover solutions to spaceflight and astronomy problems.
-For Ed Belbruno the ...
+When you purchase ...

 The beauty of this mutant strain of the fungus Trichoderma reesei belies the organism’s potential for dismantling biomass.
 Courtesy of Pacific Northwest National Laboratory The micro-world echoes the ...